PaluchAlex/Writerinator/README.md

 future ideas:
-	Another ideea is to add a typewriter mode that makes typewriter sounds and maybe changes the style
+	Another ideea is to add a typewriter mode that makes typewriter sounds and maybe changes the style one of the sounds could be trigered when a new line is started by checking the y coordonates

 Task list:
 	functionality: